Reaching Communities England

-If you need more than £100,000 for a land and/or buildings project please see the Reaching Communities buildings page.
+- If you need more than £100,000 for a land and/or buildings project you can apply through the Reaching Communities buildings strand.

 All projects must address one or more of the following outcomes: